-In 2008, a billionare mogul became an armor clad superhero.
-2009 came, and everyone’s favorite rage monster smashed into the big screen.
-In 2010, Iron Man returned, this time with a military veteran, armed with his own armored suit, and a woman creeping out of a secret defense organization.
+In 2008, a billionaire mogul became an armor-clad superhero.
+The following year, everyone’s favorite rage monster smashed onto the big screen.
+In 2010, Iron Man returned, this time with a military veteran armed with his own armored suit and a woman creeping out of a secret defense organization.
 In 2011, gods rained from the sky to bring their fight to Earth.
-Later that year, we returned to 1942, to watch our Star Spangled Banner being honored by a man who fought against the people who sought to destroy us.
-And in 2012, these heroes united to fight against something that they couldn’t defeat alone.
+Later that year, we returned to 1942, to watch our “Star Spangled Banner” being honored by a man who fought against the people who sought to destroy us.
+And in 2012, these heroes united to fight a foe that they couldn’t defeat alone.

 In the following years, Iron Man, Captain America, Thor, the Hulk, Black Widow, Hawkeye, and others fought against their own demons – gods who sought to bend reality, a sinister parasite/mole within their government, and a sentient being focused on their destruction.
 All these events led to this: a civil war between the Avengers.

 “Captain America: Civil War,” directed by the Russo Brothers (of “Captain America: The Winter Soldier” fame), follows Cap (Chris Evans) and the Avengers, as they protect the world, only to find themselves responsible for destruction and cataclysm.

 After a horrible catastrophe in Lagos, the Avengers are presented with the Sokovia Accords, a government document relegating command of the Avengers to the government itself.
 This creates a rift between the heroes, as Captain America takes a stand against the Accords, while Iron Man (Robert Downey Jr.) reluctantly agrees to it.
 The rest take sides, starting a battle for who really is the leader of earth’s mightiest heroes.